stelzinga/MF/Management_Framework.md

 The Purpose of a Report depends on the previous aspects as follows:

 #### Management Report
-A Report for a Manager provided by a Staff, a Group or Business Function or a a Manager!
-The Purpose is for the Manager to oversee Results from the Processes that were delegated (Routines and Projects) and adjust where necessary i.e. l, the focus is performance.
-In addition, this report is also used to report on concerns coming from the Environment (Market Intel).
+A Report for a Manager provided by a Staff, a Group or Business Function or another Manager!
+The Purpose is for a Manager to oversee Results from the Processes that were delegated (Routines and Projects) and adjust where necessary i.e., the focus is performance.
+In addition, this report is used to report on concerns coming from the Environment (Market Intel).

 #### Staff Report
 A Report for Staff or a Group.
 The purpose of such Report is to inform Staff how they are performing on their (joint) Job Description.